 The updated financial goals adopted by the Board of Directors in connection with the Rights Issue are linked to the Company’s updated business plan for large-scale initiatives on eye tracking in virtual reality and smartphones.
 The financial goals for Tobii Dynavox and Tobii Pro remain unchanged while the goal for Tobii Tech has been updated.

-The Board considers that the Company, with the proposed Rights Issue, is fully funded to implement the updated business plan.
+The Board considers that the Company, with the Rights Issue carried out, is fully funded to implement the updated business plan.

 Financial targets represent forward-looking information.
 Forward-looking information means that no guarantee can be given regarding future earnings or development and the actual results may differ from those expressed in forward-looking information.